jayrellq/Nim-Game/README.md

 # Nim
-The game [Nim](https://en.wikipedia.org/wiki/Nim) coded in Python using the Pygame module.
+The game of [Nim](https://en.wikipedia.org/wiki/Nim) coded in Python using the Pygame module.